roadwarriorslive/Pipulate/README.md

 RankBrain to gradually get smarter and stop rewarding our sites by 100 1% increments.
 We should be getting out ahead of Google, and change the cat-and-mouse game into a human domesticating the cat game.
-Us nextgen SEOs are interacting with Google as it grows like a child, and need to start thinking about it that way.
+Us nextgen SEOs are interacting with Google as it grows like a child, and we need to start thinking about it that way.

 As a father of a 5 year-old, I am beginning to recognize the process of